dunamismax/bash/linux/ubuntu/_scripts/_to-to.md

 - Cross-platform compatibility with appropriate environment detection
 - Modular organization with clearly commented sections and separation of concerns

 Ensure the script maintains its core functionality while implementing these enhancements for a production-grade, professional user experience.
 The application should be purely interactive with no command-line argument parsing.
+Use prompt_toolkit for any cli input or user prompting if needed and use Rich and Pyfiglet throughout.

 ---------------------------------------------------------------------------------------------